Turner is known as a consummate professional when it comes to recording. Rupert Hine

 " with Tina on stage.
 Adams told us: "I used to go to see her in the clubs when I was in my late teens/early 20s before she hit the big time.
 It was incredible to watch her.
 Amazingly when we toured together years later, I never saw Tina walk through a performance, she always put on a great show, and was gracious and grateful to her audience."

 She sang with Mick Jagger at Live Aid in 1985.
 In the '60s, she and Ike toured with The Rolling Stones in the US.
+Turner complained later that Mick Jagger had stolen many of her dance moves.

 In 1985, she acted with Mel Gibson in the movie Mad Max: Beyond Thunderdome, and also sang the theme song.
 Other movies she's appeared in: The Big T.N.T.
 Show (1966), Gimme Shelter (1970), It's Your Thing (1970), Tommy (1975), Sgt.
 Pepper's Lonely Hearts Club Band (1978) and Last Action Hero (1993).